 The Evatt Collection of Aboriginal Bark Paintings and Sculpture was amassed over 40 years by renowned barrister, collector and art dealer, Clive Evatt QC.
 In 1972 Evatt opened Hogarth Galleries in Walker Lane, Paddington which gained its reputation through selling works by avant-garde artists such as Brett Whiteley, Martin Sharp, Peter Kingston and Garry Shed.
-In 1976, under the influence of curator, anthropologist, archeologist and founding director of
+In 1976, under the influence of curator, anthropologist, archaeologist and founding director of

 the Aboriginal Arts Board, Dr Robert Edwards AO, Evatt acquired a collection of Indigenous works and exhibited them in the newly created Gallery of Dreams adjacent to Hogarth Galleries.
-The exhibition focused on bark paintings from Oenpelli and positioned Evatt as one of the pioneers in the field, with Hogarth Galleries being the first fine art gallery to properly exhibit and represent Aboriginal art centers from Arnhem Land.
+The exhibition focused on bark paintings from Oenpelli and positioned Evatt as one of the pioneers in the field, with Hogarth Galleries being the first fine art gallery to properly exhibit and represent Aboriginal art centres from Arnhem Land.
 Following the exhibition,

 Evatt was inspired to regularly collect and exhibit works from the communities he represented.

 Scheduled on 24 November in Sydney, the sale will be the largest group of bark paintings ever offered at auction as a single collection.
 The group includes works by the bark painting masters of the 1960s to the 1990s, many of which Evatt collected in great number including Yirawala, Lofty Bardayal Nadjamerrek, Enraeld Munkara Djulabiyanna, Bobby Barrdjaray Nganjmirra, Mathaman Marika, Declan Apuatimi, Wally Mandaark, Peter Marralwanga, Mick Kubarrku and Crusoe Kuningbal.